8 - Bartimaeus and his comforts

 Mark 10:

-and a great multitude, blind Bartimaeus, the son of Timaeus, sat by the
+disciples and a great multitude, blind Bartimaeus, the son of Timaeus,

 47. And when he heard that it was Jesus of Nazareth, he began to cry out